brightway-lca/brightway2-io/README.rst

     * SimaPro CSV: Can uncertainty values be specific if amount is a formula?
 What would that mean?
     * SimaPro CSV: Extract and apply unit conversions

-    * LCIA should use 'categories' instead of 'data', so strategies can be reused

     * Comparison chart of all freely available databases

         - USDA